 As the program officially begins on Wednesday, June 17, Residence Zara’s rooms are reserved starting on Monday, June 15.

 If you do not have an international phone plan or you want to save on local and international calls, as soon as possible after arriving in Milan purchase an Italian SIM card for your American GSM-compatible smartphone.
 Click here for more information.
 The closest stores where you can purchase an Italian SIM and plan are TIM, Vodafone, or Wind, all in Milano Centrale station.

 As soon as you arrive in Milan we will purchase together an ATM electronic card (carta elettronica) that will allow you unlimited rides on buses and subway trains within the city limits.
 (Please note that, in Milan, ATM means “Azienda Trasporti Milanesi,” the equivalent of Boston’s MBTA, and not “automatic teller machine”).

 You may consider remaining for the night in some of the cities that we will visit during some of our weekly trips and then spend the weekend in nearby locations.
 In particular, in the evening of July 10 you could remain in Vicenza and the next morning take a train to Venice (a 45 minute ride; the one-way ticket is € 6.10).
 If you like the mountains, you could spend the night in Trento or Bolzano on June 26.
 On July 31 you could remain in Lucca and the next day visit Pisa or Cinque Terre.
-Do not hesitate to write to (or talk with) Prof. Erspamer or a TA for suggestions and further information.
-Please note that the dates of our trips could change.
+Do not hesitate to write to (or talk with) Prof. Erspamer, Francesca, or Peter for suggestions and further information.
+Please note that the dates of our trips could still be changed.
 Please understand that weekends are also meant for resting, visiting Milan and Siena, and studying.
-It is not a good idea to take trip on every weekend or travel too far.
+It is not a good idea to take a trip on every weekend or travel too far.